video

 Well remembered, Jacob.

-Okay, onto our first task for today, what I'd like to do is have a go at describing the relationships between each number that has been written.
+What I'd like you to do is have a go at describing the relationships between each number that has been written.

-Good luck with that and I'll see you again shortly.
+Good luck with that, and I'll see you again shortly.

 Okay, let's go through that together then.